 Wendy is the driving power behind the very popular Soup Lunch in Shotley Village Hall every 2nd Wednesday of the month from 12 noon till 1.30 pm.
 No need to book, just come along.
 All are made very welcome.

 We organise a number of events both because we enjoy them and to raise funds for our church.
-We are known for our annual “Spud Bash” and Christmas Tree Festival and always look forward to our annual Flower Festival.
+We are known for our annual “Spud Bash” and Christmas Tree or Christmas Wreath Festival and always look forward to our annual Flower Festival.